-With the approval of the dean of the School of Journalism, students have the option to complete a split-second concentration, incorporating two or more departments.
+With the approval of the dean of the School of Journalism, students have the option to complete an individualized academic minor.
 Students must propose selected courses in consultation with their faculty counselor and complete a written explanation of the educational value or goal of their choice.
 The selection of courses should show evidence of a coherent body of knowledge.
 The faculty counselor must sign the application and submit it to the dean for final approval.

-The Second Concentration in Business Foundations
+The Minor in Business Foundations